 • TWO laundry bags (with first and last name clearly marked on outside)

-Must bring TWO.
-If camper only has one, one will be purchased and charged to camp store account.
+**Must bring TWO.
+If camper only has one, we will purchase one and charge it to your camper’s camp store account.**

 • 1-2 water bottles.
-Please no camelbacks because they are too hard to clean.
-Must have first and last name or camper will be VERY thirsty!
+Please no Camelbaks as they are too hard to clean.
+Must have first and last name.

 • Flashlight with batteries

-• Stationery and postage stamps (make sure your camper knows where to find these in their duffel)
+• Stationery, pens, and postage stamps (make sure your camper knows where to find these in his/her duffel)

 • Backpack (boys going into 8th -11th grades and all Navigators/four-week campers must have one)